gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **CLI Arg**: `--terragrunt-debug`

-**WARNING: Deprecated**.
-Use `--terragrunt-log-level` instead

-When passed in, run Terragrunt in debug mode where the vars that are passed into Terragrunt are recorded as a tfvars.json file.
+When passed in, Terragrunt will create a tfvars file that can be used to invoke the terraform module in the same way that Terragrunt invokes the module, so that you can debug issues with the terragrunt config.
+See [Debugging]({{site.baseurl}}/docs/features/debugging) for some additional details.

 ### terragrunt-log-level